rkiel/vagrant-starter/README.md

 ### Getting Started

 The setup is simple.
-You only need to install two software packages.
+You only need to install two software packages on your computer.
-Once you've completed the guide, you can uninstall them both and your computer will be clean again.
+Should you decide you don't want to use Vagrant any more, you can simply uninstall both of them and your computer will be clean again.
+(But Vagrant is so awesome you won't want to uninstall it.)

 * [Download and install Virtual Box](https://www.virtualbox.org/wiki/Downloads).
 Vagrant primarily uses Oracle's VirtualBox to provide the virtual servers.